 The Merriam-Webster dictionary defines Humane as “being marked by compassion, sympathy, or consideration for humans or animals”.
-This is a good description of Dr. Gary Weitzman, president and CEO of the San Diego Humane Society and SPCA, The Escondido Humane Society, and co-host of The Animal House.
+This is a good description of Dr. Gary Weitzman, president and CEO of the Humane Society and SPCA, The Escondido Humane Society, and co-host of The Animal House.
 Giving back to society and helping animals in need has been Dr. Gary Weitzman stated mission in life.

 Weitzman came to the San Diego in May 2012.
 Since then, he has brought his energy and vision to unify and strengthen all of San Diego County’s animal shelters.